appwrite/sdk-for-flutter/README.md

 client
   .setEndpoint('https://localhost/v1') // Your Appwrite Endpoint
   .setProject('5e8cf4f46b5e8') // Your project ID
-  .setSelfSigned() // Remove in production
-;
+  .setSelfSigned() // Use only on dev mode with a self-signed SSL cert ;
 ```